Non-uniform Berry-Esseen theorems for weakly dependent random variables: Abstract

 \section{Abstract}

-We obtain non-uniform Berry-Esseen type estimates and Edgeworth expansions for several classes of weakly dependent sequences of random variables, including uniformly elliptic inhomogeneous Markov chains, random and time-varying (partially) hyperbolic or expanding dynamical systems, products of random matrices and some classes of local statistics.
-In \cite{Bobkov2018} S. Bobkov solved a conjecture by E. Rio \cite{Rio2009} about optimal central limit theorem (CLT) rates in the transport distances for partial sums of independent random variables, and as an application of our results we will obtain similar results for weakly dependent processes.
-In particular, we obtain Gaussian coupling with optimal estimates on the error term in $L^p$ (i.e. a version of the Berry-Esseen theorem in $L^p$).
-Another application of the non uniform expansions is to average versions Berry-Esseen theorem and Edgeworth expansions, which provide estimates of the underlying distribution function in $L^p(dx)$ by the standard normal distribution function and its higher order corrections.
-An additional application is to expansions of expectations $\bbE[h(S_n)]$ of functions $h$ of the underlying sequence $S_n$, whose derivatives grow at most polynomially fast.
-In particular we provide estimates on the moments of $S_n$ by means of the corresponding moments of a standard normal random variable and the variance of $S_n$, as well as appropriate expansions.
+We obtain non-uniform Berry-Esseen type estimates for several classes of weakly dependent sequences of random variables, including uniformly elliptic inhomogeneous Markov chains, random and time-varying (partially) hyperbolic or expanding dynamical systems, products of random matrices and some classes of local statistics.
+As an application of the non uniform expansions we obtain average versions the Berry-Esseen theorem, which provide estimates of the underlying distribution function in $L^p(dx)$ by the standard normal distribution function.
+An additional application is to estimation estimates of expectations $\bbE[h(S_n)]$ of functions $h$ of the underlying sequence $S_n$, whose derivatives grow at most polynomially fast by corresponding Gaussian expectation.
+In particular we provide estimates on the moments of $S_n$ by means of the corresponding moments of a standard normal random variable and the variance of $S_n$.